Urban Explorer Itinerary

 Want more modern art?
 Visit the city’s art galleries, most in easy walking distance.
 Start at Eastbank Art Gallery at 8th and Railroad in downtown.
 Explore regional fine artists’ work and check out featured artists’ shows coming up.
 Take a jaunt over to Rehfeld’s, featuring original artwork from over 25 local artists, and pick up a piece to take home.
 Further out is the Eide/Dalrymple Gallery on the campus of Augustana University which hosts nine exhibits a year—and includes works from Picasso, Chagall, and Matisse.

-Showcasing 150+ craft brews and with a reputation for discerning pours, Monk’s is the neighborhood pub for the locals—and don’t forget to try the Mashed Potato pizza.
+Showcasing 50 craft brews on tap, Monk’s is the original craft beer bar in South Dakota.
 Or go Asian instead, and check out Oshima’s Rock Shrimp Tempura, Udon combos, and ramen bowl specialties.

 Feeling more classic?
 Crawford’s Bar & Grill has a bejeweled wall-paper interior, complete with chandeliers and top-notch cocktails.
 Sample inventive entrees—like swordfish, philly cheese flatbread, or the popular weekend favorite, prime rib.

 Music genre schedules are as varied as the crowds that turn out on summer nights.
 McKennan Park music is generally held Monday nights, June through August.
 Prefer a more alternative vibe?
 White Wall Sessions offers shows at The Last Stop CD Shop, featuring original music by local, regional, and national artists.
 Check out past sessions on YouTube.